- Search The Registry

 - Creating Support

 - My Account

 Lester has been honored with all three of the university's most prestigious faculty awards: The Distinguished Teacher's Award, the Faculty Fellowship Award for Distinguished Research and Scholarship, and the Chancellor's Medal, the university's highest honor.
 The Council for Advancement and Support of Education selected him as the Massachusetts State Professor of the Year in 1988.
-Also for ten years he was lay religious leader of Beth El Synagogue in St. Johnsbury, Vermont.
+Also, for ten years, he was the lay religious leader of Beth El Synagogue in St. Johnsbury, Vermont.

 Julius Lester died on January 19, 2018.
 He had five children and lived with his wife and one cat on a secluded twelve acres in a small town in western Massachusetts.

 140 Hicks Way